plone/documentation/docs/contributing/first-time.md

 ### Update your pull request from your fork

 Often another pull request will get merged before yours, and your pull request will fall behind the main branch.
-To keep your pull request current, you can issue the follow git commands.
+To keep your pull request current, you can issue the following git commands.

 ```shell
 # Assume `main` is the main branch.